LeoJuguet/report-internship2024/report.typ

 because Jasmin is focused on cryptography code, and in particular constant-time programs.
 Division operations are not used because they are not constant-time operatorsa.
 = Overview of Abstract Interpretation <abstract-interpretation>

+> *Note* : this part and @overview-mopsa are mostly a resume of @mopsa-phd, it only resume for the comprehension and small details to fit with Jasmin.
+For proof and more details, please refer to this document.

 Abstract interpretation is a technique in the field of static analysis of programs.
 It analyzes a program by an upper approximation way, without having to execute the program.